bugsbugsbux/notes-on-nix/notes-on-nix.md

         category.my-package.myOptionName = lib.mkOption {
     #   ^^^^^^^^^ choose an existing one: <https://mynixos.com/options>

-            # Without a default, the user has to set the option or an
-            # error is thrown.
             default = "default value";

             # Not necessarily a nix-type.
 See: